langokalla/SudokuSolver-CSP/README.md

 solver and using it to solve Sudoku boards.

 #### Run code
-As the code is written now, just run `methods.py`.
+As the code is written now, navigate to directory and run `$ python methods.py` in terminal.

 More info in case description `Solving Constraint Satisfaction Problems.pdf`.